-Note: You only configure the reconfiguration time with a value less than 500 ms if all the devices in the ring support the shorter delay time.
+Note: You only configure the reconfiguration time with a value less than 500 ms if every device in the ring support the shorter delay time.

 Otherwise the devices that only support longer delay times might not be reachable due to overloading.
 Loops can occur as a result.